joeypizzas/todo-list/planning.md

         - Home row a bit farther down
         - Lists row a bit below that
             - Lists row has indented sub-section that includes several lists.
+    - Home main area:
+        - Home title in top left.
+        - Css grid of cards below that, each one for a different list, including the to-dos for that list.
+Each card:
+            - Title, which is a button offering option to go to that specific list.
+            - Indented list of Todos, just showing name and due date for each.
+            - Tapping a to-do opens the center-state to-do edit modal.
+            - main section is scrollable on its own, separate from the rest of the page, which is fixed.